crux-eval/eval-arena/README.md

       <li><a href="https://ds1000-code-gen.github.io/">DS1000</a></li>
 </ul>

 The main results measuring noise level, model quality and benchmark quality can be found at [https://crux-eval.github.io/eval-arena](https://crux-eval.github.io/eval-arena).
-The noise properties are summarized for each benchmark, and there are detailed performance results by models (accuracy, win rates, ELO, all pairwise comparisons) and by examples (solved by 0 or 1 models, suspect examples and distribution of difficulties).
+The noise properties are summarized for each benchmark.
+In theory, we need the predictions of a pair of models to measure the noise, but empirically, the key variable is actually the benchmark instead of the model being considered, which allows us to give some estimates for each benchmark.
+Additionally, we provide detailed performance results by models (accuracy, win rates, ELO, all pairwise comparisons) and by examples (solved by 0 or 1 models, suspect examples and distribution of difficulties).
 The method is to run comparisons on all model pairs of each benchmark (hence arena, inspired by chatbot arena but using benchmark data).
 The example level evaluation data is released in `data/`, which might be useful for developing better evaluation metrics / leaderboards.
 See [noise.md](noise.md) for technical information about testing and modeling noise.

 ## Main findings